Advanced-Networking-Image-Processing/FM4T/README.md

      git clone https://github.com/Advanced-Networking-Image-Processing/FM4T
      git checkout FM_v2

-### 2) Download the trained Latent Diffusion Models from https://anl.box.com/s/k73c1i62alqpr0yk82baq1dwx4i2w5zd
+### 2 a) Download the trained Latent Diffusion Models from https://anl.box.com/s/k73c1i62alqpr0yk82baq1dwx4i2w5zd
-      Use LDM_not_finetuned/model.ckpt as the model weights for all the downstream tasks.
+  Use LDM_not_finetuned/model.ckpt as the model weights for all sinogram to object reconstruction downstream tasks.
   Save this downloaded model in the path "models/ldm/model.ckpt"

+### 2 b) Download the trained Latent Diffusion Models from https://anl.box.com/s/k73c1i62alqpr0yk82baq1dwx4i2w5zd
+  Use LDM_Sinogram_uncond/epoch=000205.ckpt as the model weights for all other downstream tasks.
+  Save this downloaded model in the path "models/ldm/epoch=000205.ckpt"

 ### 3) Setup the environment, resolve dependencies, and run sample reconstruction script:
       uv run python sample_condn_recon.py